 Web-based learning management systems can be offered anywhere, anytime, and—with eLeaP – on any device.
 A learning management system makes training and education more universal and accessible for your employees.
 They can do training in their own time, in their own way.
 Because of this, employees will be more receptive to the training and will better retain the information and applicable skills.

-An LMS is responsive to client’s needs.
+An LMS is responsive to the client’s needs.
 The ability for brand customization is a crucial reason why use a learning management system.
 For example, eLeap allows you to personalize your training with your specific company logo, theme, and colors.
 It also enables you to pick and choose which courses to offer to specific user pathways, and you can even create your own simple courses.
 This enables a high level of customization with minimal work on your part.

 The right web-based LMS will have a variety of features, course options, and educational tools.
 Learners respond well to varied multimedia, like videos, blogs, texts, tweets, and more.
-A learning management system enables blended learning, so students can best obtain and understand information in a way that is most fruitful to them.
+A learning management system enables blended learning, so students can best obtain and understand the information in a way that is most fruitful to them.

-A web-based LMS also functions like an educational social network by enabling your students to interact with online teachers and fellow students and employees.
+A web-based LMS also functions like an educational, social network by enabling your students to interact with online teachers and fellow students and employees.
 This increases user engagement with their peers and with the material, which lends well to the benefit CURVE of higher retention and morale—your employees have learned new material and made new study buddy friends!

 When implementing a new training program, consider the CURVE benefits as to why you need to use an LMS: Customization, Universality, Responsiveness, Variety, and Engagement.
 Your employees will retain and acquire more information and skills, their morale and productivity will increase, and ultimately your business’ profit will follow suit.